oraqlle/cpp-book/src/ch03-common-concepts/control-flow.md

 `switch` statements are a way to mix control flow with enums. `switch` statements are given a enum object which are then matched against different cases ie. enum variants.
-There is a `default` case that is used if no case is match, the equivelent of `else` from `if` statements.
+There is a `default` case that is used if no case is match, the equivalent of `else` from `if` statements.

 The cases of a `switch` statements automatically fallthrough to the next case if you do